Gab0/straintables/README.md

 Having it installed on the system will enable genome group clustering to be totally independend from the alignment software, as MeShCluSt does the clustering on top of unaligned `.fasta` files.

-By not having it, the clustering will be made off distance matrix information only.

-At this point, it is not important to have MeShCluSt installed.

 # Usage